-The market for global contract packaging has been broadly segmented by services and verticals.
+The global contract packaging market has been broadly segmented by services and verticals.
 As per services, the market has been segmented into primary packaging, secondary packaging and tertiary packaging.
 Whereas, by verticals the market has been segmented into beverages, food, pharmaceuticals, home and fabric care, beauty care and others.

 In 2014, F & B industry leads the market while, the pharmaceutical industry is estimated to drive the market during the forecast period.
 For FMCG products, for the same brand name, the sales are highly dependent on the impact created by packaging on the customer during the point of purchase, and thus, contract packagers work along with the product manufacturing companies and are regarded as an extension of their arm.
 On the other hand, for pharmaceutical products, stringent regulation posed by the government requires them to perform the activities in Class X clean rooms and as such, these activities are outsourced to contract packaging companies who have all the relevant infrastructure and expertise to perform these activities.